wp-plugins/woocommerce-product-sort-and-display/readme.txt

 1. Install and activate the plugin

-2. On wp-admin click on WooCommerce > Settings > Sort & Display Tab
+2. On wp-admin click on WooCommerce > Sort & Display

-3. Global Settings - apply to your whole site.
+3. Settings Tab - Turn Endless Scroll on for your shop page.

 4. Endless Scroll - active on Shop Page.

-5. Use the activated sub tabs features to add style to the feature on the front end.

-6. Go to Products > categories and use drop and drag to sort the categories in the order you want them to display.
+5. Go to Products > Categories and use drop and drag to sort the categories in the order you want them to display.

-7. Enjoy endlessly tweaking your stores product layout.
+6. Enjoy endlessly tweaking your stores product layout.

 == Frequently Asked Questions ==